Bell Labs: 1980s

 In 1985, laser cooling was used to slow and manipulate atoms by Steven Chu and team.
 In 1985, the modeling language A Mathematical Programming Language, AMPL, was developed by Robert Fourer, David M. Gay and Brian Kernighan at Bell Laboratories.
 Also in 1985, Bell Laboratories was awarded the National Medal of Technology "For contribution over decades to modern communication systems".

 In 1985, the programming language C++ had its first commercial release.
 Bjarne Stroustrup started developing C++ at Bell Laboratories in 1979 as an extension to the original C language.

 Arthur Ashkin invented optical tweezers that grab particles, atoms, viruses and other living cells with their laser beam fingers.
 A major breakthrough came in 1987, when Ashkin used the tweezers to capture living bacteria without harming them.
 He immediately began studying biological systems using the optical tweezers, which are now widely used to investigate the machinery of life.
 He was awarded the Nobel Prize in Physics (2018) for his work involving optical tweezers and their application to biological systems.

-In the mid 1980's, the transmission departments of Bell Labs developed highly reliable long-haul fiber-optic communications systems based on SONET, and network operations techniques, that enabled very high volume, near-instantaneous communications across the North American continent.
+In the mid-1980s, the Transmission System departments of Bell Labs developed highly reliable long-haul fiber-optic communications systems based on SONET, and network operations techniques that made very high-volume, near-instantaneous communications across the North American continent possible.
 Fail-safe and disaster-related traffic management operations systems enhanced the usefulness of the fiber optics.
-There was a synergy in the land-based and seas-based fiber optic systems, although they were developed by different divisions within the company.
+There was a synergy in the land-based and sea-based fiber optic systems even though they were developed by different divisions within the company.
 These systems are still in use throughout the U.S. today.

 Charles A. Burrus became a Bell Labs Fellow in 1988 for his work done as a Technical Staff member.
 Prior to this accomplishment, was awarded in 1982 the AT&T Bell Laboratories Distinguished Technical Staff Award.
 Charles started in 1955 at the Holmdel Bell Labs location and retired in 1996 with consultations to Lucent Technologies up to 2002.

 In 1988, TAT-8 became the first transatlantic fiber-optic cable.
 Bell Labs in Freehold, NJ developed the 1.3-micron fiber, cable, splicing, laser detector, and 280 Mbit/s repeater for 40,000 telephone-call capacity.

-In the late 1980s, realizing that voiceband modems were approaching the Shannon limit on bit rate, Richard D. Gitlin, Jean-Jacques Werner, and their colleagues pioneered a major breakthrough by inventing DSL (Digital Subscriber Line) and creating the technology that enabled megabit transmission on installed copper telephone lines, thus facilitating the broadband era.
+In the late 1980s, realizing that voiceband modems were approaching the Shannon limit on bit rate, Richard D. Gitlin, Jean-Jacques Werner and their colleagues pioneered a major breakthrough.
+They invented DSL (digital subscriber line), the technology that achieved megabit transmission on installed copper telephone lines, and this facilitated the broadband era.